-If you’re really confused why this photo is a different bathroom and a different light (3 versus 2)…long story short, I lost some photos due to a hard drive that went kaputz, so I don’t have a good “before” photo of the same light in our Farmhouse bathroom….but I promise it looked JUST like this, but just with 2 lights. 🙂
+If you’re really confused why this photo above is a different bathroom and a different light (3 bulbs versus 2 bulbs)…long story short, I lost some photos due to a hard drive that went kaputz, so I don’t have a good “before” photo of the same light in our master bathroom….but I promise it looked JUST like this, but just with 2 lights. 🙂